Talking Union men's and women's hockey; Leaman's return to Union; Army's Riley on his final season; Shinder on area college football

 Episode Cover

-On this edition of “The Parting Schotts Podcast,” host and Associate Sports Editor Ken Schott talks with Union men’s hockey rising senior Jack Adams....
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette of Schenectady (N.Y.) sports Editor Ken Schott is joined by Union men’s hockey...

 Listen